-We at Disaster Blaster are very excited to be able to offer this new service to our customers and local communities.
+We at Disaster Blaster are very excited to be able to offer this service to our customers and local communities.
 Should you have a high Radon level in your water supply, please Contact Our Offices!
 We're happy to help you reduce this Radon level to an acceptable range.

 "We're Here for You" ®

 Interested in older news stories?
 Please see our Archive.